djulien/VEEPROM-PIC8/README.md

 # Status

 SOMEWHAT WORKING
-- I2C working at 100 KHz; RPi doesn't handle clock-stretching :(
+- I2C working at 100 KHz; RPi doesn't handle clock-stretching :( so run i2c at slower "standard" speed
 - JSON data: encoded okay, hard-coded for now (re-program PIC to change)

 Possible future changes:
 - support additional PICs?
 - implement higher eeprom endurance? (see Microchip AN1095)
 - implement higher i2c speeds?
-- detect BBB and deliver alternate eeprom contents
+- detect BBB and respond with alternate eeprom contents
 - store .JSON data in packed A2 format to reduce prog space usage
 - PCB fixes
 - bootloader?
-RPi + Pickle works now as ICSP programmer for blank PICs; a bootloader would require pre-programmed PICs so maybe not worth the effort
+RPi + Pickle works now as ICSP programmer even with blank PICs; a bootloader would require pre-programmed PICs so maybe not worth the effort

 # Reference Docs
 - NOTE: PIC I2C examples are useless; they all use clock stretching, and have some weird logic as well